FordMontego/MySpreadsheets/README.md

 Checklist.xls		Create checklists for approprite code progression

+Log.xls			Track work performed. add a line with time and fill in details.
+			Manually maintain half day totals

 Run Tracker.xlsm	Enter number of each lap and duration of each period of running and walking.
 			Shows distance, total duration and speed along with a small analysis.